Volkswagen Tavendor

-The Volkswagen Tavendor (大众揽巡 (Dàzhòng Lǎnxún)) is a mid-size crossover SUV with three-row seating manufactured by the German automaker Volkswagen through FAW-Volkswagen joint venture in China since 2022.
+The Volkswagen Tavendor (大众揽巡 (Dàzhòng Lǎnxún)) is a mid-size SUV with three-row seating manufactured by the German automaker Volkswagen through FAW-Volkswagen joint venture in China since 2022.
 It is positioned between the larger Talagon and the smaller Tayron within FAW-Volkswagen SUV line-up.

 Overview

 The Tavendor was unveiled in August 2022.
 It is based on the MQB Evo architecture, sharing the similar dimensions and powertrain options with the similarly sized Teramont and the larger Talagon.